 This is a safe sleep environment.
 The baby is sleeping on his back in a crib with nothing else in it except a fitted sheet.
 The crib is in the mother’s room so she has easy access to her baby.
 These things as well as breastfeeding, avoiding tobacco, and receiving regular healthcare during and after pregnancy also reduce a baby’s risk of sudden unexplained infant death, including Sudden Infant Death Syndrome (SIDS).

 What to expect: The primary caregiver will be contacted by phone and asked to complete an intake form.
-WCHD staff will meet with the primary caregiver in their home to determine if the caregiver is eligible to receive a pack and play, educate the caregiver(s) about Safe Sleep for the infant, and provide (if eligible) a pack and play and instructions for using the pack and play.
-WCHD staff will follow up with the caregiver by phone 1 month later and again when the baby is 11 months old.
+WCHD staff will contact the primary caregiver to determine if the caregiver is eligible to receive a pack and play, educate the caregiver(s) about Safe Sleep for the infant, and provide (if eligible) a pack and play and instructions for using the pack and play.
+WCHD staff will follow up with the caregiver by phone 1 month later and again when the baby is 6-9 months old.

 Learn about Safe Sleep: